Forest Animal Rescue is currently accepting applications for internships at our facility - apply now!

 - Must be reasonably physically fit, able to lift and carry up to 50 pounds, and able to work outdoors in the Florida climate.

-- Housing and groceries will be provided for you; you will have to cook and clean for yourself during your stay.
+- Housing will be provided for you; you will need to cook and clean for yourself during your stay.

 - No pets allowed

 - Male and female interns stay in separate housing.
 The houses are basic and furnished.
 There may be multiple interns at a time which will require sharing rooms and bathrooms.
 During the off-season, you might have a house to yourself.